Richard-Herz/SEMethodsSet08103G1/src/use-cases/use-case-1.md

-# USE CASE: 4 Produce a Report on the cities in a district organised by largest population to smallest
+# USE CASE: 1 Produce a Report on the population of people, people living in cities, and people not living in cities in each country

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an *HR advisor* I want to produce a report on the cities in a district organised by largest population to smallest * so that *I can support population reporting of the district.*
+As an *HR advisor* I want to produce a report on the population of people, people living in cities, and people not living in cities in each country so that *I can support population reporting of the country.*

 ### Scope